About the part that art plays in a globalising society

 A two-day hybrid symposium co-organised by Framer Framed, Akademie van Kunsten & Van Abbemuseum

-A two-day cardboard puppet workshop by Taring Padi with food, conversations, and jamming sessions
+A two-day workshop by Taring Padi with food, conversations, jamming sessions and the production of cardboard puppets